 Next, be honest with yourself.
 If you’ve been trying to conceive without success and it’s starting to negatively affect you, it’s time to go ahead and make that call.
 “Although admitting that you have an infertility problem or need help creates anxiety on its own, there’s also the relief that comes from knowing that you’re not struggling on our own and that infertility experts are available to help you achieve your dream of motherhood,” Gavrilova-Jordan said.

 Finally, take advantage of the access to infertility care that is readily available here in the United States.
 For example, said Gavrilova-Jordan, under her leadership, Augusta University Health Reproductive Medicine and Infertility Associates is a regional referral center, treating patients across most of Georgia, from Vidalia to Macon to Athens, both in person and through telemedicine services.
 “We encourage patients to reach out for help earlier and learn about the modern methods now available to treat infertility to shorten time to conception,” Gavrilova-Jordan said.

-After all, a chance of successful pregnancy is female age-related phenomenon.
+After all, a chance of a successful pregnancy is a female age-related phenomenon.
 For women struggling with conception in their 30s—and in particular for those older than 35—the new norm should be to contact a fertility specialist for optimal family planning.

 1 in 6 couples struggle with infertility.
 Where there is help, there’s hope.

 Learn more about the Augusta University Reproductive Medicine and Infertility Clinic or talk to a reproductive specialist about your family planning at augustahealth.org/infertility or by calling 706-722-4434.